top of page

 Low-dose vaginal estrogen (cream, tablet, or ring) can:

-• Restore tissue thickness
+• Restore tissue thickness.

-• Improve lubrication
+• Improve lubrication.

-• Reduce discomfort
+• Reduce discomfort.

 And because it’s localized, it has minimal systemic absorption.
+Talk to your provider.

 4. Pelvic Floor Therapy